deepbiolab/drl/README.md

 ## Future Work

-- Implementation of additional algorithms
+- Implementation of TD algorithms on CliffWalking problem